Everyone Needs a Safe Place to Live

 Built in 1981 by the Province of BC, 250 Powell served as a Remand Centre for prisoners awaiting trial until 2002.
 Currently, the lower floors house the Community Court, and the upper floors are vacant.

-Beginning January 2014, with funding from BC Housing, the government of Canada and the City of Vancouver, The Bloom Group will manage the building’s transformation into a vital community asset – 96 units of permanent, affordable and shelter-rate housing for people working and living downtown.
+Beginning January 2014, with funding from BC Housing, the government of Canada and the City of Vancouver, The Bloom Group began to manage the building’s transformation into a vital community asset – 96 units of permanent, affordable and shelter-rate housing for people working and living downtown.

 Project architect, Gregory Henriquez, is leading the poetic transformation of the Remand Centre into social housing, transitioning it from a use with very negative connotations to one that will help build a stronger community.
 Bright, airy apartments will replace former jail cells, featuring expansive windows with one-of-a-kind city and mountain views.
 What was once an inmate gymnasium will become a shared amenity space and convenience kitchen for residents, and the former exercise yard will be turned into a community garden with vegetable and flowerbeds.
 37 of the 96 units will be affordable housing for participants of BladeRunners, an employment program for inner-city at–risk Aboriginal youth managed by the Aboriginal Community Career Employment Services Society (ACCESS).
 The Community Court will continue to operate from the lower floors.